juanpc2018/acer-Aspire-5/README.md

 others all black, better than all silver but still strange.

 PD. dont grab the screen with 1 hand when open, can bent the screen, alumimium panel can tolerate so much, but No more, is Not a 6mm aluminium.

+at this price point i dont complain the lack of Thunderbolt, but a more pricey laptop without Thunderbolt is a No Go for me.